rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 case, the crate root file is *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.

-First, we'll extract the `front_of_house` module to its own file.
+First, we’ll extract the `front_of_house` module to its own file.
 Remove the code inside the curly brackets for the `front_of_house` module, leaving only the `mod front_of_house;` declaration, so that *src/lib.rs* contains the code shown in Listing 7-21.
-Note that this won't compile until we create the *src/front_of_house.rs* file in Listing 7-22.
+Note that this won’t compile until we create the *src/front_of_house.rs* file in Listing 7-22.

 <span class="filename">Filename: src/lib.rs</span>